-How To Make Gaming Laptop Battery Last Longer (13 Best Tips)
+How To Make Gaming Laptop Battery Last Longer

-Understand why gaming laptops have a poor battery life
+Why gaming laptops have a poor battery life

-You may have already heard in your gaming communities that these laptops don’t have the best or longest-lasting batteries.
+You may have heard in your gaming communities that these laptops don’t have the best or longest-lasting batteries.

-In fact, laptops, in general, don’t have particularly powerful batteries due to their small and compact size.
+Laptops generally don’t have particularly powerful batteries due to their small and compact size.

 Overall, the larger your battery is, the longer it can power your computer.

-Thus, if you’re using a laptop for playing games, you’re already at a disadvantage in terms of battery demands regardless of what brand or type it is.
+Thus, if you’re using a laptop for playing games, you’re already at a disadvantage in terms of battery demands, regardless of what brand or type it is.

 The following components in your laptop are huge battery drainers: